keks24/raspberry-pi-luks/README.md

 The result differs slightly from the output of `parted`, since the unit is in `Gibibyte (base 2)` and not `Gigabyte (base 10)`.

-### Changing the UUID of the root partition
+## Changing the UUID of the root partition
-Please refer to [Changing the UUID of the root partition](#changing-the-uuid-of-the-root-partition-1) below for further instructions.
+Please proceed with [Changing the UUID of the root partition](#changing-the-uuid-of-the-root-partition-1) below for further instructions.

 # Encrypting the root partition manually
 ## Prerequisites